Glossary & Terminology

 On-Hand Quantity

-The amount of a product physically in stock right now.
+The amount of a product physically in stock right now at a given location.

 Also called: On-hand inventory, current stock, available inventory